alexcoder04/dotfiles/i3/README.md

 something, I want it to get all of my screen size and all of my attention, that's why tiling WMs just make more sense to me.

-i3 is not the most advanced tiling window manager and I might try out something different at some time in the future, but I'm sticking to i3 because of convenience for now.
+i3 is not the most advanced tiling window manager and I try out other WMs from time to time, but i3 is what worked best for me until now.

-I have three different i3 setups, using i3blocks, bumblebee-status and polybar.
-I switch from one to another from time to time, if I get bored.
-The sway setup uses i3blocks only for now.
-Because of this variety, the config is split into multiple parts, which are assembled in the right way depending on the mode.
+## Install system

+My config became quite complex over the time, and it can be assembled in very different ways depending on which theme I want or which machine I'm on, so there are a lot of files in this directory.
+Here is what they are for:

+ - `*.config`: i3 config files for different things (gaps, wayland, bar, ...).
+   They are assembled into one file on install depending on which functionality is needed.
+ - `*-i3blocks.conf`: i3blocks configs for different machines
+ - `dracula-powerline.json`: custom bumblebee-status theme
+ - `lock.png`: lock screen image which is merged with a screenshot when the screen is locked
+ - `start-bumblebee`: startup script for bumblebee-status with all the options I want

+### Available themes ("modes")

+ - i3blocks
+ - powerline (feat. bumblebee-status)
+ - polybar (you guessed it, using polybar)
+ - sway (sway version, using i3blocks)

+---

 Lock image:
 http://www.groundreport.com/wp-content/uploads/2017/05/icon-1968247_960_720.png